 At AnitaLovett.com, Anita Lovett handles all developmental editing projects.
 She has over a decade of editorial experience spanning books, magazines, and electronic content.
 Her publishing expertise provides an edge in connecting with authors and helping them transform their stories into the best possible versions.

 When a manuscript is developmentally edited, the goal is to develop all of the story’s elements completely.
 Anita accomplishes this in three stages:

-- Stage 1: The author completes an in-depth questionnaire.
-It’s fairly intense and taps into the author’s creative thought process, story goals, and universe details.
-The questionnaire is then used to create an informational baseline that guides development and helps maintain consistency.
+- Stage 1: The author completes an in-depth questionnaire that taps into their creative thought process, story goals, and universe details.
+The questionnaire is used to create an informational baseline that guides development and helps maintain consistency.

 - Stage 2: Once the informational baseline is complete, Anita reads and marks the manuscript with editorial comments.
 The goal is to highlight weak areas, focus on consistency, and ensure all story elements (characters, main plot, subplots, etc.) are as developed as possible.
-These comments often spark revisions, rewrites, and overall structural changes for the author to weigh and complete.
+These comments often spark revisions, rewrites, and overall structural changes for the author to weigh and complete on their own.